systemetric/sheep/docs/motors.md

 ```

 :::tip
 By default the BrainBox is designed to work safely with the TT motors supplied, these are 6V motors.
-If you choose to use motors that have a diffrent nominal voltage, then you can specify this when initalising the robot object.
+If you choose to use motors that have a different nominal voltage, then you can specify this when initalising the robot object.
 For example when using 9V motors:

 ```python
 R = robot.Robot(max_motor_voltage=9)